zhennann/pinia-plugin-created/README.md

-Create `created` lifecycle method in your pinia 🍍 store!
+Support `created` lifecycle hook in your pinia 🍍 store!

 ## Installation